An incomplete spinal injury is defined as spinal cord injury with some preserved motor or sensory function below the injury level.

-The cause is injury to anterior spinal cord caused by direct compression of the anterior spinal cord or anterior spinal artery injury which is responsible for supply to anterior two-thirds of spinal cord.
+The cause is an injury to anterior spinal cord caused by direct compression of the anterior spinal cord or anterior spinal artery injury which is responsible for supply to anterior two-thirds of the spinal cord.

 Flexion/compression injury often causes this type of spinal injury.
-Injury to anterior spinal artery can also cause anterior cord syndrome.
+Injury to the anterior spinal artery can also cause anterior cord syndrome.

 Central cord syndrome

 Central cord syndrome is typically observed in syringomyelia, central canal ependymoma, and trauma.

 It is associated with more significant arm weakness than leg weakness and variable sensory deficits.